pravatbhusal/university-notes/CS 314/Lectures/src/chapter17/README.md

 <img src="images/complete_binary_tree.png" height="35%" width="35%"></img>

 ### Perfect Binary Tree
-All interior Nodes have two children, and all leaf Nodes have the same depth.
+All interior Nodes have two children, and all leaf Nodes at the same depth (very bottom).
 - Has 2^(n+1) - 1 Nodes where n is the height of the tree

 # Binary Tree Traversal